diablodale/vdp-decent/INSTALL.md

 1. Ensure the email server is secure and protected from unauthorized access
 2. Create a new email address `security@decentespresso.com` for security vulnerability reporting.
-3. Create a server-side rule to forward all received emails to the security email address or service to be read by the internally designated security team.
+3. Implement the email address in a way that ensures that all incoming mail reaches the whole internally-designated security team and that the emails are read.
+Potential options include forwarding to everyone in the team or a shared group mailbox.
 4. Create a server-side automated email response to acknowledge receipt of emails.
 This should be instant but no later than 24 hours after receipt.
 This response should follow the recommendations for subject and body as described in [autoreply-email.md](autoreply-email.md).
 5. Ensure the email server is regularly monitored for incoming security vulnerability reports that may have been incorrectly classified as spam.

-### securitytxt
+### security.txt

 1. Generate a `security.txt` file on [securitytxt.org](https://securitytxt.org/).
    * Enter `security@decentespresso.com` as _Contact_